xremap/xremap/README.md

 Then press the key you want to know the name of.

-If you specify a map containing `held` and `alone`, you can use the key for two purposes.
-By default, the behavior is determined by a timeout:
+If you specify a map containing `held` and `tap`, you can use the key for two purposes.
+By default, the behavior is determined by a timeout and a threshold:
+- If the key is pressed and held less than `held_threshold_millis` (default: 0) it will send the `tap` action when released or if another key is pressed.
-- If the key is pressed and released within `alone_timeout_millis` (default: 1000) without any other key being pressed, it's considered `alone`.
+- If the key is pressed and held longer than `held_threshold_millis` but shorter than `tap_timeout_millis` (default: 1000) it will send the `tap` key if released alone or `held` if another key is pressed.
-- If the key is held down longer than the timeout, it's considered `held`.
+- If the key is held down longer than both `held_threshold_millis` and `tap_timeout_millis` it will send the `held` key.

 This can be problematic if you want to use a key as a modifier, as you might trigger the `held` action by simply holding the key for too long.

 The `free_hold: true` option provides a different behavior for these multi-purpose keys.
 When enabled:
 - The `held` action is *only* triggered when another key is pressed while the multi-purpose key is being held down.
 The timeout is ignored for the `held` action.
-- If the key is released without any other key being pressed, it triggers the `alone` action, regardless of how long it was held.
+- If the key is released without any other key being pressed, it triggers the `tap` action, regardless of how long it was held.

 This allows a key to be held indefinitely without triggering its `held` state, which is ideal for keys that also serve as modifiers.
 For example, you can make the `Space` key act as `Shift` when held and combined with another key, but still type a regular `Space` when tapped.